 The 2019 Women's World Cup continues to entertain as Group C becomes the third group to kickoff, with a full-throttled match between Australia and Italy.
 This opening Group C fixture came up with a bit of a shocking upset as Italy snatched it at the very end to beat the NWSL-powered Australia.
 Let's get right into … Continue reading FIFA Women’s World Cup – Australia 1-2 Italy – Tactical Analysis

 The FIFA Women's World Cup is underway and kicked off with a bang today as France smashed South Korea in a 4-0 victory.
 In truth, there was only ever going to be one winner in this match.
 Although South Korea were up for the test and gave it what they had, France completely dominated the game, dictated the tempo and outclassed their South Korean opponents in the opening match of Group A. Here is The Mastermind's Tactical Analysis from the opening game of the 2019 Women's World Cup.

 After a dominant display against Mexico in Canada's final World Cup sendoff before the 2019 World Cup, The Mastermind Site takes a look at how Canada could line-up at this year's tournament in France.
 GOALKEEPER: STEPHANIE LABBÉ Stephanie Labbé has had a bright start to life with North Carolina Courage, keeping 2 clean sheets in her first … Continue reading How Canada Could Line Up at the 2019 FIFA Women’s World Cup

 This past weekend, the newly formed Canadian Premier League, Canada's first ever top-flight league, got underway.
-It was a monumental occasion for soccer in Canada and kicked off the path to better times for our nation's Men's National Team.
-One of the major hopes behind the Canadian Premier League was that it would present young … Continue reading Why a Women’s Canadian Premier League Should be the Next Step for Canada Soccer
+It was a monumental occasion for soccer in Canada, and kicked off the path to better times for our Men's National Team.
+One of the major hopes behind the Canadian Premier League was that it would present young Canadian … Continue reading Why a Women’s Canadian Premier League Should be the Next Step for Canada Soccer